+1. Communication

-- 1. Communication - a.
+- a.
 Describe a communication plan to inform students, faculty, staff, and other stakeholders of the institution's closure.
-The plan - i. must not rely on a single medium (e.g., email only), - ii. must be appropriate to each stakeholder, - iii. must include how it will inform students how to access transcripts, other academic records (such as advising plans), financial records (such as payments due to the institution), and financial aid records (such as loan processors), and - iv. must explain how it will inform students of any additional costs associated with teach-out options.
+The plan - i. must not rely on a single medium (e.g., email only), - ii. must be appropriate to each stakeholder,

+- iii. must include how it will inform students how to access transcripts, other academic records (such as advising plans), financial records (such as payments due to the institution), and financial aid records (such as loan processors), - iv. must explain how it will inform students of any additional costs associated with teach-out options, and - v. must provide copies of all planned communication from the institution to demonstrate the institution is making accurate statements about students' ability to transfer credits to teach-out institutions.

-- 2. Student academic records - a.
+2. Student academic records

+- a.
 Describe a plan to preserve and make available to former students all academic transcripts including validations/confirmations of academic credentials awarded to former students. - b.
 Identify the party to whom academic records will be entrusted and include a physical address and contact information. - c.
 Identify any state or other governmental agency requirement regarding disposition of academic records. - d.
 Describe a plan to inform current and former students how they may request transcript copies. - e.
-Include a description of any encumbrances placed on access to academic records such as withholding transcript copies if a former student has an outstanding balance owed to the institution. - 3.
-Student accounts receivable - a.
+Include a description of any encumbrances placed on access to academic records such as withholding transcript copies if a former student has an outstanding balance owed to the institution.

+3. Student accounts receivable

+- a.
 Describe a plan to collect outstanding balances owed to the institution by students and former students after the closure. - b.
-Include a description of how students and former students will be informed of the institution's intention to collect. - 4.
-Refunds and loan discharges - a.
-Describe a plan to provide all potentially eligible students with information about how to obtain a closed school discharge and, if applicable, information on State refund policies. - 5.
-Re-employment - a.
+Include a description of how students and former students will be informed of the institution's intention to collect.

+4. Refunds and loan discharges

+a.
+Describe a plan to provide all potentially eligible students with information about how to obtain a closed school discharge and, if applicable, information on State refund policies.

+5. Re-employment

+- a.
 Explain how the institution will assist faculty and staff in finding new employment. - 6.
 Programs (report on spreadsheet template; see below) - a.
 Provide a list of all academic programs offered by the institution for all credentials (e.g., certificates, diplomas, degrees) and for all instructional levels (associate, baccalaureate, master's, education specialist, or doctoral, as applicable to the institution). - b.
-The program list must include for each program - i. at least two teach-out institutions offering comparable programs where students could complete their program of study, and - ii. for each program / teach-out institution combination, - 1. a statement of assurance that the method of delivery is comparable, - 2. a good faith assessment of the number and types of credits each teach-out institution is willing to accept prior to students' enrollment, - 3. a statement of assurance that the curricular requirements at the teach-out institution meet requirements for professional licensure or certification as applicable to the program, - 4. a statement of assurance that students are not required to move or travel substantial distances or durations with possible exceptions for highly specialized programs, and
+The program list must include for each program - i. at least two teach-out institutions offering comparable programs where students could complete their program of study, and - ii. for each program / teach-out institution combination, - 1. a statement of assurance that the method of delivery is comparable,